mvertes/vimki/README.md

-(a file per month), my contacts, my research notes and references, a catalog of all my stuff, books, films, music with the links to open when available, etc. All kind of data, loosely coupled or well structured, personal or professional, public or private (using `:X` vim command).
+(a file per month), my contacts, my research notes and references, a catalog of all my stuff, books, films, music with the links to open when available, etc. All kind of data, loosely coupled or well structured, personal or professional, public or private (using `:X` vim command), but always interlinked.
+And as for the brain, with a growing number of links with the time.

 The point of using vimki is to remove any friction in the flow of browsing, reading and writing.
-Everything you read is writable right now. to open a new file, I write a WikiWord, press `Return` with the cursor on it, and I'm now editing it (or just press `,,` to go back, as I set `,` as `<Leader>` on my french keyboard).
+Everything you read is writable right now.
+To open a new file, I write a WikiWord, press `Return` with the cursor on it, and I'm now editing it (or just press `,,` to go back, as I set `,` as `<Leader>` on my french keyboard).
 And all collisions (content already existing for a new WikiWord) are in fact happy accidents with